Fixed price or time and materials: What’s best for your web project?

 In our experience, the flexibility and agility of a T&M project usually leads to the smoothest relationships and the best end results.
 However, some projects and clients are well suited to fixed-price, so we’ll use the model that is most appropriate given the circumstances.

-If you have any questions on the best model for your project or if you’d like to discuss the ideas in this article, email me at email@example.com or tweet @keithdevon.
+If you have any questions on the best model for your project or if you’d like to discuss the ideas in this article, email me at keith[at this domain] or tweet @keithdevon.